 While nothing can guarantee you won't have pest problems in your vegetable garden, there are some low effort ways to cut down on the pest population.
-You just want to avoid the conditions that invite pests into your garden.
-These 5 tips will help keep your plants healthy and problem free.Continue to 2 of 6 below.
+Basically, you want to avoid the conditions that invite pests into your garden in the first place.
+These five tips will help keep your plants healthy and problem free.

 Give Your Plants Room to Breathe

-It's crucial that your garden gets a good breeze on a regular basis.
+It's crucial that your garden gets some air circulation from a good breeze on a regular basis.
 Tightly packed plants are very inviting to feeding insects that enjoy both the shelter from the heat and the cover from predators.
 They will raise their families in there and eat their way out.
 So if you must plant closely, you will need to monitor for pests more frequently.

 Water in the Morning

 This one is always easier said than done, but we have to give it our best shot.
 If possible, water in the morning.
-This offers 2 advantages.
+This offers two advantages.
 First, your plants will be well hydrated when the hottest part of the day comes around.
-They'll be less apt to become wilt and become stressed.
+They'll be less apt to wilt and become stressed.
 This makes them less appealing to insect pests who prey on stressed plants.

 Secondly, the leaves will have time to dry off before evening.
-Damp plants, especially if you also have the tendency to plant things close... and densely, are ideal hangouts for many garden pests, like slugs, snails, and earwigs.
+Damp plants, especially if you also have the tendency to plant things close and densely, are ideal hangouts for many garden pests, like slugs, snails, and earwigs.

 And it's better to water deeply once or twice a week than to only wet the surface of the soil, and the leaves, on a regular basis.
 Annual plants may need even more water since they tend to have a more shallow root system.

 As for unaccommodating rain, a little is always welcome.
 A lot can cause trouble.
-You'll just have to keep an eye on things and wait until the garden dries out.Continue to 4 of 6 below.
+You'll just have to keep an eye on things and wait until the garden dries out.

-Attract Toads, Frogs and Birds to Your Garden
+Attract Toads, Frogs, and Birds to Your Garden

 Birds get a bad rap in the garden.
-They do eat and nibble the fruits, but they also chow down on their share of insects, which... are excellent sources of protein.
+They do eat and nibble the fruits, but they also chow down on their share of insects, which are excellent sources of protein.
 You don't usually have to go out of your way to attract birds to your vegetable garden, as long as they are already in your yard.
 If they aren't you'll need to plant more food sources for them and provide some trees and shrubs for shelter.
 They don't like feeding in the open, without a nearby place to hide from predators.
-And just like their amphibian co-workers, they appreciate a source of fresh water.Continue to 5 of 6 below.
+And just like their amphibian co-workers, they appreciate a source of fresh water.

 Court the Beneficial Insects

 Sometimes it's hard to know who the good guys are.
 Not every insect comes to your vegetable garden to chow down on your harvest.
-Some are carnivores who will quickly reduce any population of pests they way no pesticide spray could.
+Some are carnivores who will quickly reduce any population of pests the way no pesticide spray could.
 They don't wear white hats, so you'll have to educate yourself to what they look like.
 This includes all stages of their development.
 The ladybug nymph, shown here, is not a pretty sight, but it is a vacuum cleaner when it comes to aphids.

-It doesn't take much to... attract beneficial insects.
+It doesn't take much to attract beneficial insects.
 The trick is trying to keep them around when all the pests have been eaten.
 But beneficial insects need pollen and nectar, as much as the protein from other insects, so having the plants that they favor will keep them periodically checking in, if not permanently moving in.
-An easy way to accomplish this is to allow some herbs, lettuce, and cole plants to go to flower.
+An easy way to accomplish this is to allow some herbs, lettuce, and cole plants to go to flower.Continue to 5 of 5 below.

-Stay On Top of Your Harvest
+Stay on Top of Your Harvest

 Be sure to clean up any fruits that have fallen.
-If your zucchini or beans have grown to an embarrassing size, harvest the over-sized fruits and then give the plant some extra... water, a light feeding, and then give it time to recoup.
+If your zucchini or beans have grown to an embarrassing size, harvest the over-sized fruits and then give the plant some extra water, a light feeding, and then give it time to recoup.
 In the meantime, be on the alert for any opportunistic pest who might try to make their move.